redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

 #### Skip Early Bailout Check For Julia Sets

-The test for early bailout only applies when plotting the Mandelbrot Set; therefore, before checking for early bailout, we must first know that we are plotting the Mandelbrot Set .
+Since the test for early bailout only applies when plotting the Mandelbrot Set, we must first what sort of fractal we are plotting.

 All we need to do here is extend the early bailout test by `AND`ing it with the value of the `$is_mandelbrot` flag: